Katana Parts Explained – A Complete Customization Guide

 Introduction

 When customizing your own katana, understanding each part of the sword is essential — not just for aesthetics, but also for balance, comfort, and performance.
-In this guide, we break down all the key components of the katana using their Japanese names, English translations, and plain-language explanations.
+In this comprehensive 2025 guide, we break down all the key components of the katana using their Japanese names, English translations, and plain-language explanations.

 Each of these parts can be customized in our Katana Customizer to reflect your style, preferences, or martial arts practice.